Marie-Catherine Girod

-Marie-Catherine Girod (born 19 August 1949) is a French classical pianist.
+Marie-Catherine Girod (born 19 August 1949) is a French classical pianist known for her work in classical and romantic music.
+In addition, she also practices as a music teacher.

 Biography

 Born in Peyrehorade, Girod studied piano at the Conservatoire de musique de Bordeaux, then at the Conservatoire de Paris where she entered Jules Gentil's class.
 She then worked with Paul Badura-Skoda and György Sebők.
 She is regularly invited to "Mai" festivals in Bordeaux, La Roque-d'Anthéron, the "Festival Estival de Paris", the "Chopin Festival" of Château de Bagatelle, the Festival de Nohant, the Husum Festival in Germany, the "Alexandre Paley et ses amis" Festival, the "Moulin d’Andé" Festival (Normandy).
 She performs in recital in Europe and the United States (Richmond Festival in Virginia), in chamber formation and as soloist with various orchestras, including the orchestra of Brittany with which she recorded Paul Le Flem's Fantaisie pour piano et orchestre.
 She frequently participates in concerts organized by Radio France, and in radio broadcasts.